What services are included and key stages

 - Dealing with service charge retention

-We will always advise you immediately about any complication, and discuss the potential impact on price before any additional charges are incurred.
+We will always advise you immediately about any complications, and discuss the potential impact on price before any additional charges are incurred.

-How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
-The average process takes between 8-12 weeks.
+The time it takes from your offer being accepted until you can move in to your house will depend on a number of factors.
+The average process takes between 8 and 12 weeks.